Informatics or Analytics? Understanding Digital Health Use Cases

 What is driving Analytics Adoption in Healthcare?

 Lots of data, little information and less knowledge.
-Also regulatory reform such as Accountable Care Organizations (Pay large health organizations to save money and raise quality through process improvement) are going to accelerate analytics leverage.
+Regulatory reform such as Accountable Care Organizations (pay for outcomes – force large health organizations to save money and raise quality through process improvement) has accelerated analytics leverage.

 Among the benefits the healthcare system is expected to gain from adoption of analytics tools and processes: